Maven Meter: Lisboa Casino & Hotel

 THE LAST WORD

 As for the casino, it’s becoming more and more mainstream each year that passes by.
 A number of games that used to be unique to the Lisboa have disappeared, as have the low limits (i.e. no more $100 tables).
-About the only noteworthy option still remaining is the ability to bank in Pai Gow, an option I wouldn’t bank on continuing much longer either.
+About the only noteworthy option still remaining is the ability to bank in Pai Gow, albeit at a very high minimum of $500.

 LISBOA HOTEL LOCATION

 It’s hard to find a hotel in Macau that has a better location than the Lisboa.